College Common Rooms

 No. 66 Common Room

 This common room is located on the ground floor of 66 Banbury Road.
-It is a communal space with comfy seating, a dart board and table football; access to the building and internal rooms is via your University Card
+It is a communal space with comfy seating, a dart board and table football; the entrance is to the rear of the building (off Norham Road) and access is via your University Card

-As well as the common room, there is a student work room, Fellows’ work room, and a meeting room.
+As well as the common room, there is a student work room, Fellows’ work room (accessible only to Fellows), and a meeting room.
 There is also a small kitchen with a fridge, kettle and microwave.

 Please note that the property does not have an alcohol license.
 All College members are expected to keep the space clean and tidy, and clean up after themselves.
 Please use the bins provided.
 Do not leave food waste, or unwashed cups or crockery in the kitchen.